DOC COLOUR’S ZOP ZOO CARD GAME

 MINUS CARDS

-Minus Cards are already worth POINTS… Minus POINTS, that is!
+Minus Cards are already worth POINTS… minus POINTS, that is!

-When matching a Category Card or a Minus Card, place your picked card directly over its matching card to completely cover it (face up).
+When matching a Category Card or a Minus Card, you lay its

 Each time one of your starting cards gets covered or connected, it is now worth POINTS!

-your turn always continues—draw again.
+your turn continues—draw again.

 If you can’t match the card, place it face up next to the draw pile...this forms the discard pile.

 When a card is discarded, it is available to the next player.
-If the next player can match that card, they MUST take it, as well as any other matching cards that become revealed underneath it.
+If the next player can match that card, they MUST take it, as well as any other matching cards that become revealed underneath it. ~This simply means that matching cards are stacked one on top of the other (back-to-back matches).

-REMEMBER: You will either pick a card from the draw pile OR pick/use a card from the discard pile… (it’s one pile or the other, never both).
+REMEMBER:You will either pick a new card from the draw pile OR you will take/use a card from the top of the discard pile… it’s one pile or the other, never both.

 *You will learn about Side Bonus Cards (bonus POINTS) further down.